microsoft/vscode-jupyter/TELEMETRY.md

         Number of times the kernel was changed.
         - `kernelSpecCount`: `number`
         Total number of kernel specs in the kernel spec list.
         Total number of kernel specs in the kernel list.
+Total number of kernel specs in the kernel spec list.
         - `kernelInterpreterCount`: `number`
         Total number of interpreters in the kernel spec list.
         Total number of interpreters in the kernel list.
+Total number of interpreters in the kernel spec list.
         - `kernelLiveCount`: `number`
         Total number of live kernels in the kernel spec list.
         Total number of live kernels in the kernel list.
+Total number of live kernels in the kernel spec list.

 * DS_INTERNAL.KERNEL_LAUNCHER_PERF  (Telemetry.KernelLauncherPerf)